 Diallo’s in a similar boat to Pellistri having joined the club for a decent fee based solely on his promise.

 He has actually played for United, though.
 Nine times, in fact.
 He’s scored too, which is more than can be said for Zaha or Tosic.

 Still, he’s got a long way to go to justify the £20million United paid to Atalanta for his services.

 On the plus side, United didn’t have to pay a transfer fee for Alexis.

 Also, erm, he scored that goal against Arsenal.
 Anything else?
 No?

 In United’s defence, they couldn’t have seen this coming.
 What’s that?
 They could absolutely have seen it coming?
 Yeah, you’re probably right.

 We had a couple of weeks at the start of the 2015-16 when it looked like Memphis would prove money well-spent after instantly forming a rapport with Luke Shaw.
 Then Shaw broke his leg, and everything quickly went downhill for the Dutchman too.

 This one was especially frustrating.
 Not just for the fee, though it was substantial, but because Louis van Gaal was supposed to get the best out of him with little difficulty.

-Since leaving Old Trafford, he has impressed for an exciting Lyon side.
+Since leaving Old Trafford, he has impressed for an exciting Lyon side and even earned a move to Barcelona.
 That has to sting.